top of page

 02

-The Creamsicle
+The Creamsicle 1974 AMF Firetruck

 Found in the same backyard as the Blue Bombero,

-we found it, requiring only a new steering wheel - the spoke rims were an added touch.
-The challenge was to go above
+the Creamsicle was designed with old school lowrider paint & patterns in mind.
+This car was mostly complete when I found it, requiring only a new steering wheel - the spoke rims were an added touch.
+The challenge was

 03

-the car myself.
-Thus began the process of my first frame-off pedal car restoration; sanding down all of the interior parts & painting the white walls.
-The exterior of the car ended up being painted some months later, in which I learned a great number of things about automotive painting over the three week period it took to prep, prime, fill, prime again, paint, clear, color sand, & buff.
-There may be orange peel but you don't wanna line up next to this one at the drag strip.
+This third pedal was complete & operated great, though the paint was extremely tired.
+The process of my first frame-off pedal car restoration began: sanding down all of the frame parts & painting fresh white walls.
+The exterior of the car ended up being painted some months later, in which I learned a great number of things about automotive painting over the three week period it took to prep, prime, paint, clear, color sand, & buff.
+After a few months I color sanded the car again and it really improved the condition of the car.

 04